North Carolina Negligence Laws

 Negligence is a fairly standardized cause of action, so the elements required to establish liability are quite uniform from one state to the next.
 Generally, the elements of a negligence case are:

-- Defendant owed a duty to commit an act or refrain from committing an act;
+- The defendant owed a duty to commit an act or refrain from committing an act;

 - This breach of duty caused injury to the plaintiff;

-- Defendant's actions (or inactions) were the proximate cause of the injury (the defendant should have known that this action could have caused injuries); and
+- Defendant's actions (or inactions) were the proximate cause of the injury (the defendant's actions were reasonably related to the injuries claimant sustained); and

 - Plaintiff suffered actual damages (i.e., lost wages, hospital bills, etc.).